Is Mycelium the Connective Tissue of Nature's Global Communication Network?

 Christian Loubotin goes biblical in his Fall 2013 lookbook, lensed by Peter Lippmann.
 These baroque, Rubens-inspired scenes are strictly Old Testament.
 Fiesty creatures like Lilith, Adam’s first wife, were completely written out of the New Testament as just one more example of women’s demise.
 I think it’s fair to say that Lilith definitely would have worn Christian Loubotin as she stormed out of the Garden of Eden, after refusing to submit to Adam.
 Or so the Old Testament story goes.

 Christian Louboutin and Peter Lippman deliver a fashion cornucopia and two new models of shoes: Artifice Strass and Grusanda and clutches covered with spines.
-This looks like some serious fashion amo for American women to wear as we did ourselves out of the Republican War on Women amidst a fundamental reality — one that ironically came up in two conversations in the last 24 hours.
-One was with a Texas Republican, God Fearing man who likes me… a lot!
-And the other from a young woman at Baylor University in Waco.
+This looks like some serious fashion amo for American women to wear in the trenches, as we fight for our rights and against the lights of our own progress being snuffed out in the Republican War on Women.

-It’s the Baylor research that lies at the heart of the very important book America’s Four Gods. which I highly recommend reading.
+It’s the research from Baylor University that lies at the heart of the very important book America’s Four Gods.
+While I lament the findings in the research, I highly recommend reading this book.